-Overall, Kajabi does a better job at course delivery than Teachable.
+Overall, Kajabi does a much better job at course delivery than Teachable and for that matter, any other online course platform.
 It gives you a lot of control and flexibility in terms of course area design and helps deliver a premium learning experience to your students.

 Both Teachable and Kajabi allow you to add a native comments area to your lessons.
 The comments area sits nicely below the content in a lesson and your students can ask questions or seek feedback by leaving a comment.

 Your members can access the communities they’re a part of, from their dashboard.
-By default, community has a clean, modern design and it looks great out of the box.
+By default, a Community has a clean, modern design and it looks great out of the box.

 Within a community, members can participate in an existing discussion or they can start a new one.
 They can also send private messages to the admin or to other members.